prateekbhatt/userjoy/apps/api/README.md

-Health        |                         | the healthscore of a user for a specific company Invite        |                         | tokens of team members that have been invited to use an app Message       |                         | messages between users and accounts Segment       | filters                 | all the segments defined for an app Trigger       |                         | triggers for sending auto emails / notifications User          | companies, notes        | users of a specific app. create a new user for every new unique identifier for an app
+Health        |                         | the healthscore of a user for a specific company Invite        |                         | tokens of team members that have been invited to use an app Message       |                         | messages between users and accounts Notification  |                         | notifications to be shown to the user Segment       | filters                 | all the segments defined for an app Trigger       |                         | triggers for sending auto emails / notifications User          | companies, notes        | users of a specific app. create a new user for every new unique identifier for an app